The Difference Between Sanded Vs. Unsanded Grout For Backsplash Tile

 Ice Subway

 With a soft blue-gray shine, Ice Subway is another modern twist on an old favorite.
-This crystallized glass tile offers just a hint of color, making this elegant backsplash tile an easy mate to all-white kitchens or any other pale color you choose.
+This crystallized glass tile offers just a hint of color, making this elegant backsplash tile an easy mate to brighten a dark kitchen or even compliment a pale-colored kitchen.
 It’s a minimalist’s dream, with just enough pop to make the room feel finished and welcoming.

 Even the most complex-looking backsplash tile mosaics can be a DIY installation when you have the right tools — and the right grout.
 Choose your favorite tile first, then consider the ideal spacing for your backsplash designs, and the rest will be a simple matter of following instructions.
 You’ll be a tiling pro in no time.